 Could you leave it in the fridge to rest?
 You may end up ruining an entire two-day work.

-With utmost care, lift the dough a few centimeters when it has reached the intended shape and dimensions.
-This allows it to shrink back from either side, and thus, it will not shrink during the cutting process.
+With utmost care, lift the dough a few centimeters when it reaches its intended shape and dimensions.
+This allows it to shrink back from either side and thus, it will not shrink during the cutting process.
 The length of your strip of dough should allow you to trim both ends to make them straight while leaving a length of approximately 100 cm (39.4 inches).

 Shape Your Croissants

-Starting from one top corner, make a diagonal cut that goes down to the first bottom mark.
+Make a diagonal cut to the first bottom mark starting from one top corner.
 Repeat these diagonal cuts for the entire length of the dough.
-Switching angles and starting from the other top corner, make a diagonal cut going down to the last bottom mark.
+Switching angles and starting from the other top corner, make a diagonal cut to the last bottom mark.
 Repeat this process for the entire length of the dough to create triangles.
 You should create 15 triangles alongside a few pieces of dough.

-Make notches that are 1.5cm (0.6 inches) long at the center of every triangle’s short sides using the knife.
+Use the Knife to make notches 1.5cm (0.6 inches) long at the center of every triangle’s short sides.
 Next, elongate every triangle gently to approximately 25 cm (9.9 inches).
 You can do this by hand.

 However, elongating with a rolling pin can produce better results.
-You have to do this very carefully, putting minimal pressure on the dough triangles.
+You must do this carefully, putting minimal pressure on the dough triangles.
 Feel free to experiment with both methods to determine which suits you best.

-Now that you cut notches at the center of the dough triangles’ short ends move your hands outwards from the middle to roll the two wings.
+Now that you cut notches at the center of the dough triangles’ short ends, move your hands outwards from the middle to roll the two wings.
 Try to create the intended shape with a longer and thinner point.
-Also, it is good practice rolling the dough tightly with sufficient pressure at the beginning to ensure that the layers stick together.
+Also, rolling the dough tightly with sufficient pressure at the beginning is good practice to ensure that the layers stick together.
 Take care not to damage the layers by applying too much pressure.

 Proof and Bake

 Start by arranging your croissants on baking sheets.
-Ensure that you keep sufficient space between the croissants such that they do not touch when you proof and bake them.
-Add a teaspoon of water to the egg and whisk until it is smooth.
+Ensure that you keep sufficient space between the croissants, so they do not touch when you proof and bake them.
+Add a teaspoon of water to the egg and whisk until smooth.
 Carefully apply a thin coating of egg wash to the croissants.

 Make sure that you proof your croissants draft-free.
 The ideal temperature should be 24 to 26.5 degrees Celsius (76 to 79 degrees Fahrenheit).
 Temperatures above this range increase the chances of the butter leaking out.

 You should proof your croissants for approximately 2 hours.
 Gently shake the baking sheet to see if the croissants wiggle slightly.
 This way, you can tell if the croissants are ready.
-When you look at the croissants from the side, you should see the dough layers.
+You should see the dough layers when you look at the croissants from the side.

-Preheat your oven at 200 degrees Celsius (390 degrees Fahrenheit) for convection ovens and 220 degrees Celsius (430 degrees Fahrenheit) for conventional ovens.
-Apply a thin second layer of egg wash to the croissants just before you bake them.
+Preheat your oven to 200 degrees Celsius (390 degrees Fahrenheit) for convection ovens and 220 degrees Celsius (430 degrees Fahrenheit) for conventional ovens.
 Bake the croissants at 200 degrees Fahrenheit for about 18 to 20 minutes.
+Apply a thin second layer of egg wash to the croissants before you bake them.

 Reduce the oven temperature slightly if the browning happens too quickly.
-When it comes to baking, you have to learn from experience, as not all ovens are similar.
-As you bake several batches, you get to learn the perfect temperature and timing for your own oven.
+You must learn from experience when baking, as not all ovens are similar.
+As you bake several batches, you learn the perfect temperature and timing for your oven.

 When the croissants are ready, take them out of the oven and leave them on the baking sheet for a few minutes.
 Finally, you can transfer them to a cooling rack.
 It is best to consume your French croissants when they are warm and fresh.